Dialogues of the Gods: Judgement of Paris

 Another work by Lucian, titled The Judgement of Paris, deals with the mythological story of Paris choosing the most beautiful goddess among Hera, Athena, and Aphrodite.
-Initially, the three goddesses requested Zeus to judge their beauty.
+Initially, the three goddesses requested Zeus to be the judge of their beauty.
 Zeus, unable to choose among them because he loves all three equally, decides that Paris, a mortal, would be a more suitable judge.
 He tasks Hermes with leading the goddesses to Phrygia, where Paris is located.
 While Aphrodite suggests that they should appoint Momus as the judge, believing he would find no fault in her, Hera prefers Zeus' choice.
 The goddesses then debate whether Paris being married should affect his judgment.
 Eventually, they and Hermes arrive in Phrygia.

 Upon finding Paris, the goddesses initially disagree on who should approach him first.
 Hermes takes the lead and introduces them to Paris.
 He hands Paris the golden apple inscribed "for the fairest."
 Paris protests that, as a mortal, he cannot judge their divine beauty and is conflicted about making a choice.
 Hermes reminds him that this is Zeus' command.
 Paris begins to examine the three goddesses.
 Athena requests that Aphrodite remove her charm-enhancing girdle, while Aphrodite counters that Athena should remove her intimidating helmet.
 Both goddesses comply, revealing their true forms, which leaves Paris captivated by their beauty.
 Paris asks to inspect them further, prompting Athena and Aphrodite to withdraw to disrobe.
 (Note: So they can take off their clothes.)
 With Athena and Aphrodite absent, Hera offers Paris the kingship of Asia if he chooses her.
 Paris, uninterested, asks Hera to step aside so he can admire Athena.
 Athena then promises to make him the greatest warrior and conqueror.
 Paris, not interested in warfare, tells her to don her robe and helmet again.

-Finally, Aphrodite reappears, allowing Paris to take his time examining her and promising him the hand of Helen of Sparta, daughter of Zeus and Leda, in marriage.
-Despite never having heard of Helen before and knowing she is married to Menelaus, Paris chooses Aphrodite's offer and awards her the apple.
+Finally, Aphrodite reappears, allowing Paris to take his time examining her and promising him the hand of Helen, daughter of Zeus and Leda, in marriage.
+Despite never having heard of Helen before and knowing she is already married to Menelaus, Paris chooses Aphrodite's offer and awards her the apple.